KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [cookiecutter-magic-mirror-module by xadamxk](https://github.com/xadamxk/cookiecutter-magic-mirror-module)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-CountDown by boazarad](https://github.com/boazarad/MMM-CountDown)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.

 ## [MMM-CountEvents by MMRIZE](https://github.com/MMRIZE/MMM-CountEvents)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-CountUP by bibaldo](https://github.com/bibaldo/MMM-CountUP)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-CountUP.js`: Replace it with `MagicMirror²`.

 ## [MMM-CoupEscooters by bogomips](https://github.com/bogomips/MMM-CoupEscooters)